Scaling of the geomagnetic secular variation time scales: Stress-free boundary condition

 \section{Stress-free boundary condition}

 We have learned that boundary conditions play a role in the transition of $\tau$ and $\FBt$ near the CMB.
-In order to distinguish between the influence of the magnetic boundary condition and that of the velocity boundary condition, we study the geodynamo model \Eq{ndmodel} using the stress-free condition for the velocity at the CMB.
-Other boundary conditions and all simulation parameters are the same as in the no-slip case.
+In order to distinguish between the influence of the magnetic boundary condition and that of the velocity boundary condition, we study the geodynamo model \Eq{ndmodel} using the stress-free condition for the velocity at the CMB in run\,2.
+Other boundary conditions and all simulation parameters are the same as in run\,1 which uses the no-slip condition (see Table~\ref{para_tbl}).

-With the stress-free condition, the three spectra $F$, $\FBt$ and $\tau$ behave qualitatively the same as in the no-slip case, excepting some minor differences for $\tau$ and $\FBt$, which are plotted in \Figs{fig:sf}(a) and \ref{fig:sf}(b) respectively.
-In the no-slip case, the scaling of $\FBt$ at the large scales remains roughly the same throughout the interior.
+With the stress-free condition, the three spectra $F$, $\FBt$ and $\tau$ behave qualitatively the same as in run\,1, excepting some minor differences for $\tau$ and $\FBt$, which are plotted in \Figs{fig:sf}(a) and \ref{fig:sf}(b) respectively.
+These are to be compared with \Figs{fig:tau}(a) and \ref{fig:FBtl_r}(a) for run\,1 with the no-slip condition.
+In run\,1, the scaling of $\FBt$ at $l < \lpeak$ remains roughly the same throughout the interior.
 Here, \Fig{fig:sf}(c) shows that $\hat\beta_2 \approx 1$ near the inner boundary and increases gradually to $\hat\beta_2 \approx 1.75$ just below the CMB boundary layer.
 As a result, $\tau$ at the large scales is steeper than $l^{-0.5}$ by a fair amount with $0.6 \lesssim \gamma(r) \lesssim 0.8$ as shown in \Fig{fig:sf}(d).

-Just as in the no-slip case, there is a sharp increase of steepness in $\tau$ and $\FBt$ when $r \to \rout$ from below, as illustrated by $\hat\beta_2(r)$ in \Fig{fig:sf}(c) and $\gamma(r)$ in \Fig{fig:sf}(d).
+Just as in run\,1, there is a sharp increase of steepness in $\tau$ and $\FBt$ when $r \to \rout$ from below, as illustrated by $\hat\beta_2(r)$ in \Fig{fig:sf}(c) and $\gamma(r)$ in \Fig{fig:sf}(d).
 This shows that the no-slip condition is not crucial for this transition to occur.
-At the CMB, we have $\hat\beta_2 \approx 2.26$ and $\tau \approx 1.11$ which are not different in a significant manner from the values for the no-slip case.
-This means that, disappointingly, we cannot deduce the velocity boundary condition at the CMB by observing $\tau$ at the planetary surface.
+At the CMB, we have $\hat\beta_2 \approx 2.26$ and $\gamma \approx 1.11$ which are not different in a significant manner from the values in run\,1.
+This means that, disappointingly, we cannot deduce the velocity boundary condition at the CMB by observing $\tausv$ at the planetary surface.
 We also find that the spectra $\tauPol$, $\tauTor$ and $\tau_r$ all follow the same pattern described in \Sect{sec:tauPT} and \Fig{fig:tauPT}.
 In other words, their scalings are also insensitive to the velocity boundary condition.